-The new $740,000 Kimberley Foundation Australia Fellowship in Rock Art Dating is funded $600k by The Ian Potter Foundation and $140k by RAA over a 5-year period which commenced in March this year.
+The $740,000 Rock Art Australia Fellowship in Rock Art Dating is funded by The Ian Potter Foundation and by RAA over a 6-year period.
 The Fellowship was awarded to Dr Green to enable her to contribute to the multi-disciplinary project investigating the history of human origins in Australia and indigenous cultures in the Kimberley known as the Rock Art Dating project.
 Rock Art Dating 2 is funded separately by RAA and the Australian Research Council for a cash total of $1.3 million over a four year period.

 Helen’s breakthrough work on uranium series dating attracted the support of the RAA and The Ian Potter Foundation.
 Helen was examining the characteristics of complex mineral systems present in Kimberley rock art shelters which make them conducive to radiogenic dating.